 For example, let’s say you just published a new case results page to your law firm’s website but forgot to publish an internal link to it from somewhere else on your site.
 When Google crawls your website again, it won’t be able to find your new page; almost like it was never there to begin with.
 Here is what Google says about internal links:

 “Google must constantly search for new pages and add them to its list of known pages.
 Some pages are known because Google has already crawled them before.
 Other pages are discovered when Google follows a link from a known page to a new page.”

-This means that in order for Google to know to index your new page, it has to be able to find it first.
+This means that it has to find it first for Google to know to index your new page.
 If Google doesn’t know your page exists, it can’t very well list it in search results for related search queries.
 Those types of pages are called “orphan pages.”